iver-wharf/rfcs/_published/0016-wharf-api-endpoints-cleanup.md

 - Path parameters are all lowercased, while all other query parameters are camelCased.

+- We use the database models in our HTTP request and response specs.
+  The problems with this are:

-- We use the database models in our request and response specs.
-This is a security weakness as it induces a higher risk of exposing too much data to the user.
-With separate models we would also make the Swagger documentation easier to understand, where we could elide irrelevant specifications such as allowing to specify a project ID when creating a new project.
+  - Security weakness as it induces a higher risk of exposing too much data to the user.

+  - Swagger documentation has room for improvement.
+We can elide irrelevant specifications such as allowing a project ID to be provided when creating a new project.

+  - The abstraction layers get mixed.
+With different models we would decouple the HTTP layer from the database layer, allowing for easier customization in both layers, as well as easier to understand as the models doesn't have to worry both about how to serialize into JSON as well as their database table relations and constraints.

 ## Explanation